Memorial For Natomas Teen Killed In Hit-And-Run Stolen

 “We put a lot of time and energy into making that bike, and it was an emotional experience,” said Jennifer Green, Moore’s grandmother.

 Green’s heart is still broken over the death of her 15-year-old grandson.
-She made a BMX “ghost bike”, in her grandson’s memory.
-It was tied to a pole near the crash site, until earlier this week.
+The “ghost bike” she made in her grandson’s memory was tied to a pole near the crash site, until earlier this week.

 ALSO: CHP: Stanislaus Supervisor Driving Without Headlights In DUI Arrest